Kalkatungu: History

-The massacre at Battle Hill
+Massacre at Battle Hill

 In December 1878, a settler called Molvo and three of his men were killed near Cloncurry, at the important Wonomo watering hole on Suleiman Creek near Cloncurry, as they camped with their herd.
 This was the starting point, in indigenous history, for Kennedy and other settlers in the district joining forces with native troops under Inspector Eglinton stationed at Boulia to war down the native tribes of the region.
 Subsequent to this incident, scores of Kalkatungu in the surrounding hills were shot down.

-Over the following years, the Kalkatungu gained a reputation among graziers for tactical wiliness both in resisting police and settler forays against them, and in harvesting the cattle game they found on their lands.
+Over the following years, the Kalkatungu gained a reputation among graziers for tactical wiliness both in resisting police and settler forays against them, and in harvesting cattle found on their lands.
 Kennedy pulled strings in Brisbane to get reinforcements that might guarantee greater immunity for people and property in the area, and the first Queensland Commissioner of Police D. T. Seymour is said to have given Kennedy a blank cheque to war down the tribe and to have dispatched the aristocratic Marcus de la Poer Beresford, a nephew of the Marquess of Waterford, as new head of the Cloncurry native police unit to that end.

 On 24 January 1883, Beresford camped with four of his troopers at Fullarton River in the McKinlay Range.
 After skirmishing with a group of Kalkatungu, they managed to corral a number, who appeared to give no resistance, into a gully nearby and post a guard over them for the night.
 Queensland historian Arthur Laurie suggests Beresford's error lay in "stupidly treat(ing) them like cattle".
 It is presumed that they had a stash of arms prepared for the occasion, and rose up, and killed Beresford and three of his men.
 One, though speared in his side, managed to escape and cover the distance, some 20 miles, to Farleigh station the following day.
 For a year, the Kalkatungu managed to hold sway over their tribal lands, as both settlers and the police felt intimidated by their unbeaten territorial ascendancy.
 According to an anonymous person writing for the Queensland Figaro, nonetheless, sometime towards the end of 1883, the native police "wilfully murdered eight blackfellows and several gins" in the area.